India-Azerbaijan Relations

 Political Relations

-1. India-Azerbaijan relations are friendly.
-Former Vice President of India, Shri M. Venkaiah Naidu, visited Baku for the NAM Summit from 24-26 October 2019, accompanied by EAM, Dr. S. Jaishankar.
+- Former Vice President of India, Shri M. Venkaiah Naidu, visited Baku for the NAM Summit from 24-26 October 2019, accompanied by EAM, Dr. S. Jaishankar.
 More recently, EAM met Azerbaijani Foreign Minister, Jeyhun Bayramov on the sidelines of 19th NAM Summit in Kampala on 19 January 2024.
 Former EAM, Smt.
 Sushma Swaraj, visited Azerbaijan from 4-6 Apr 2018 for attending NAM Ministerial Conference and for a bilateral visit.
 Hon’ble PM participated in the online NAM Summit on the theme “United against COVID-19” held at the initiative of Azerbaijani President, on 04 May 2020.
 Smt.
 Anupriya Patel, Minister of State from Commerce and Industry visited Baku for the 6th meeting of the Inter-Governmental Commission, held on 25 Oct 2023.
+Shri Kirti Vardhan Singh, Hon’ble MoS for Environment, Forests a& Climate Change and External Affairs led the Indian delegation to COP29, held in Baku from 11-24 Nov 2024.

 Economic and Commercial Relations

-1. There is a direct flight connectivity between Delhi and Baku, with ten flights a week – 7 operated by Indigo and 3 by Azerbaijan Airlines.
+- There is a direct flight connectivity between Delhi and Baku, with ten flights a week – 7 operated by Indigo and 3 by Azerbaijan Airlines.
 Azerbaijan Airlines also operates 4 direct flights a week between Mumbai and Baku.
-In 2023, Azerbaijan received 117,302 tourists from India, which is nearly double the number of tourist arrivals in 2022 (60,731).
-India is now the fourth largest source of tourists for Azerbaijan after Russia, Türkiye and Iran.
+In 2024, Azerbaijan received 243,589 tourists from India, a 108% increase over the number of tourist arrivals in 2023 (117,302).
+India is now the 3rd largest source of inbound tourists for Azerbaijan, after Russia and Türkiye.
 Leaving aside its neighbours, India is the largest source of inbound tourists for Azerbaijan.

 Cooperation in Capacity Building and Education

-1. Under the Indian Technical and Economic Cooperation (ITEC) Programme, the Government of India offers about 30 fully-paid training courses to Azerbaijani officials every year.
-More than 230 Azerbaijani scholars have availed ITEC courses till Dec 2023.
+- Under the Indian Technical and Economic Cooperation (ITEC) Programme, the Government of India offers about 30 fully-paid training courses to Azerbaijani officials every year.
+More than 230 Azerbaijani scholars have availed ITEC courses till March 2025.
 During the period of pandemic, these training programmes were switched to online mode and more than 200 Azerbaijani scholars attended e-ITEC programmes.
-India also provides scholarship slots to Azerbaijani students under the General Scholarship Scheme of the Indian Council of Cultural Relations (ICCR).
-Azerbaijani diplomats are also trained under the Professional Course for Foreign Diplomats (PCFD) in India.
 A Hindi teaching Center with the support of ICCR functioned at the Azerbaijan University of Languages (AUL) between October 2010 and November 2019.
 An India Centre is also functioning in the Institute of Literature of Azerbaijan National Academy of Sciences (ANAS).

 Cultural Cooperation

-1. The cultural exchanges over ages between Azerbaijan and India have led to close cultural affinity and shared traditions.
+- The cultural exchanges between Azerbaijan and India have led to close cultural affinity and shared traditions.
 World renowned Azerbaijani poet Nizami Ganjavi had a profound influence on eminent Indian poets like Amir Khusrau.
-In recent past, the famous Azerbaijani artist, Rashid Behbudov, a noted tenor who switched to singing popular Azeri songs in European classical tradition, was a close friend of late Raj Kapoor.
+In recent past, the famous Azerbaijani artist, Rashid Behbudov, a noted tenor who switched to singing popular Azerbaijani songs in European classical tradition was a close friend of late Raj Kapoor.
 Indian intellectuals like Gurudev Rabindranath Tagore are well known in Azerbaijan.
+Mr. Nagif Hamzayev, an Azerbaijani Member of Parliament, visited India under ICCR’s Distinguished Visitors’ Programme in August 2019.

 Indian Community

-1. The Indian community in Azerbaijan comprises of more than 1500 people, including professionals employed with international companies in the oil and gas sector, businessmen engaged in commodities trading, catering & restaurant business, and construction workers on short-term contracts.
-There are five Indian associations in Azerbaijan, viz., Indian Association Azerbaijan (IAA), Baku Malyalee Association (BMA), Baku Tamil Sangam (BTS), Azerbaijan Telugu Association (ATA), and Indian Student Association Azerbaijan (ISAA), which work in close association with the Embassy.
+- The Indian community in Azerbaijan comprises of around 1500 people, including professionals employed with international companies in the oil and gas sector, businessmen engaged in commodities trading, catering & restaurant business, construction workers on short-term contracts, and around 340 students studying in Azerbaijani colleges/universities.
+There are five Indian associations in Azerbaijan, viz., Indian Association Azerbaijan (IAA), Baku Malyalee Association (BMA), Baku Tamil Sangham (BTA), Azerbaijan Telugu Association (ATA), and Indian Student Association of Azerbaijan (ISAA), which work in close association with the Embassy.
 They regularly hold social events to celebrate major Indian festivals and events.
-The Indian community is very active both professionally and socially and has integrated well with the local population.
+The Indian community is very active, both professionally and socially.